How To Link TRN With Customs Registration

 • Submit your TRN to the customs department office.

-• The customs official will verify the authenticity of your TRN on the official site.
+• A customs officer will verify the authenticity of your TRN on the official site.

-• Once the customs department establishes the authenticity of your TRN, the customs department will update your TRN on their system.
+• Once the customs officer establishes the authenticity of your TRN, the customs department will update your TRN on their system.

 Conclusion

-It is advisable for businesses that frequently import goods to link their TRN with their CRN, enabling a smoother and fast flow of goods from the customs department.
+It is advisable for businesses that frequently import goods to link their TRN with their CRN, enabling a smoother and faster flow of goods from the customs department.

-Flyingcolour can work with you to help you choose the most convenient option to link your TRN with your CRN to help you enhance your cash flow management by fast clearance of your imports.
+Flyingcolour Tax Consultant LLC can work with you to help you choose the most convenient option to link your TRN with your CRN to help you enhance your cash flow management by fast clearance of your imports.

 Book your free consultation with us to learn more about our comprehensive services.